Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

-Runs the `cb` function after `time` in milliseconds.
+Executed the `cb` function after a period of `time`.
-This creates a Timer that starts immediately.
+This creates a Timer that starts ticking immediately.

 #### Parameters
 `function` **`cb`**

 `number` **`time`**
+Time to run in milliseconds.

 </div>